Key takeaways

 • Selling a home with a mortgage is common and generally not a problem.

 While a mortgage is technically an encumbrance on your home, which means that someone else (namely, your lender) has a claim on the property, it’s usually not considered a cloud on the title.
-It’s an issue that’s easily resolved: You settle the outstanding balance when you complete the sale; it’s often part of the round of exchanged funds that occurs during the closing.
+And it’s an issue that’s easily resolved: You settle the outstanding balance when you complete the sale; it’s often part of the round of exchanged funds that occurs during the closing.
 This expectation that you’ll use the sale proceeds to repay the debt is the reason the lender is letting the sale go forward.

 Mortgage

-Steps to sell a home with a mortgage
+How to sell a home with a mortgage

 1. Contact your lender for a payoff statement